 Aggression is a common symptom of Alzheimer’s disease and other forms of dementia.
 In fact, 35% of dementia patients display frequent aggression throughout their disease, according to a study of 281 seniors published in Geriatric Psychiatry.
-Aggression may complicate caregiving, and often requires specialized care.

 “In so many ways, if you’ve met one person with Alzheimer’s, you’ve met one person with Alzheimer’s.
 Everyone is different,” says Troxel.
 “The best facilities and programs develop an individualized care plan that focuses on remaining abilities and strengths.
 I believe 90% of the time, you can make things better.”